atheop1337/atheop1337/README.md

   Russian Roulette with the System
 </h1>
 <p align="center">
-  Only two possible outcomes. 🤔
+  Only two possible outcomes 🤔
 </p>